pinshuai/modvis/docs/index.md

 ## Examples

-Jupyter notebook examples can be found in the repo.
+Jupyter notebook examples can be found in [Github repo](https://github.com/pinshuai/modvis/tree/main/examples/notebooks) or from the left panel under *Notebooks*.

 ## Credits